Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 How is your information used?

-Tools may be used to improve the effectiveness of Snow-Camp communications with you, including tracking whether you open the emails we send you and which links you click within a message.
+Tools may be used to improve the effectiveness of Switch180 communications with you, including tracking whether you open the emails we send you and which links you click within a message.
 We may also use personal information to carry out due diligence so that we are fundraising in accordance within the law, and our internal policies and procedures.

 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.